 You may have heard the term "enzyme presoak."
 A well-formulated enzyme detergent like Heritage Park Fine Laundry Detergent can also be used as a prewash stain remover, either alone or in combination with other methods.
 For lighter stains, dissolve a capful of detergent in a cup of warm water and put in a spray bottle; spray liberally over the stain and let sit at least an hour prior to the main wash.
 For more serious stains, moisten the fabric, and apply detergent directly; rub gently to remove the stain.
 Rinse and repeat before washing if needed.

-Click here for a guide to removing common stains.
+Click here for laundry tips on removing common stains.

 Note: Always use caution and check the manufacturer's laundering instructions before attempting to treat any stain.
 Begin with the least aggressive method first, such as pretreating with detergent or stain removal treatment.
 Spot test areas of fabric for colorfastness before using any chemical treatment, including hydrogen peroxide, oxygen bleach, or even baking soda, which can remove the color from some fabrics.

-Enzyme-based stain treatment products and detergents like Heritage Park Fine Laundry detergent are highly effective at removing stains (particularly protein-based stains such as blood, body fluids, dairy products, egg) and can be used regularly to launder most fabrics.
-These enzyme-based treatments and detergents can also be used sparingly to treat stains on protein-based fabrics such as silk or wool.
-For regular laundering of wool and silk, we recommend an enzyme-free, or non biological detergent such as Heritage Park Luxury Silk and Wool Detergent.
+You should NOT use enzyme detergents to regularly wash these fabrics.
+Enzyme-based stain treatment products and detergents like Heritage Park Luxury All-Purpose Detergent are highly effective at removing stains (particularly protein-based stains such as blood, body fluids, dairy products, egg).
+However, because enzyme-based laundry detergents break down protein, they should NOT be used for regular washing on protein-based fabrics like silk, wool, or cashmere.
+For regular laundering of wool and silk, we recommend an enzyme-free, or non biological detergent such as Heritage Park Luxury Silk, Wool and Cashmere Detergent.
+Note:enzyme-based treatments and detergents may be used sparingly to treat stains on protein-based fabrics such as silk or wool.
+Test on an inconspicuous area and always follow the manufacturer's care guidelines.

 Welcome to the World of Heritage Park Laundry Essentials

-Our unique formulations have the perfect balance of powerful, yet safe, ingredients to remove tough, set-in stains while remaining gentle on clothing, bedding, towels, synthetic fabrics, and even heirloom linens.
-Heritage Park liquid detergent contains NO sulfates, dyes, phosphates, chlorine bleach, optical brighteners, or caustics.
-It has a neutral pH and our Original Fragrance-Free wash has been dermatologist and pediatrician approved for those with sensitive skin or allergies.
+Our unique ingredient formulas have the ideal balance of powerful, yet safe, compounds that remove tough, set-in stains while remaining gentle on clothing, bedding, towels, synthetic fabrics, and even heirloom linens.
+Heritage Park liquid detergent contains none of the harsh chemicals you'll find in regular detergent: NO sulfates, dyes, phosphates, chlorine bleach, optical brighteners, or caustics.
+It has a neutral pH and our Original Fragrance Free wash has been dermatologist and pediatrician approved for those with sensitive skin or allergies.
 It is biodegradable and is Leaping Bunny Approved to be 100% cruelty-free and never tested on animals.
 Suitable for regular and HE machines, and proudly made in the United States.
 We are delighted to have you as our customer and welcome you to contact us toll-free at 800-977-1841 or firstname.lastname@example.org with any product feedback or questions.